dvingo/dv.fulcro-template/README.md

 Feel free to remove or change any parts of the generated code.

-It was based on the fulcro3 template: https://github.com/fulcrologic/fulcro-template
+It was based on the fulcro3 template: https://github.com/fulcrologic/fulcro-template but differs in backend tech and will continue to diverge as features are added to this template.

 # Use it

-Add a `new` alias to your user deps.edn file see:
+Add a `new` alias to your user deps.edn file.
+For instructions see:

 https://github.com/seancorfield/dot-clojure